fjl/p2p-drafts/discv5-packets.md

 Nodes participating in the discovery protocol form a Kademlia-like DHT.
 Unlike Kademlia, the DHT does not store arbitrary key/value pairs.
-The purpose of the DHT is associating node identifiers with node records as defined in [EIP XXX][eip-enr].
+The purpose of the DHT is associating node identifiers with node records as defined in [EIP 778][eip-enr].

 Node identitifiers are public keys.
 The distance between two node keys is computed by XORing the keccak-256 hashes of the encoded public keys.